 - 14.1 The Director may deny an application for a license, revoke or suspend any license granted under the provisions of the Act and the rules and regulations herein for cause.
-"Cause" shall include, but not be limited to, the following when proof that a licensee: - (a) is guilty of fraud or deceit in procuring or attempting to procure a license; - (b) is unfit or incompetent by reason of negligence, habits or other cause; - (c) is impaired by the use of alcohol or addicted to drugs; - (d) is mentally incompetent; - (e) is guilty of unprofessional conduct which includes failure to adhere to all the provisions herein, including failure to adhere to the current guidelines and protocols referred to in these regulations and/or failure to maintain standards of EMT practice; - (f) has aided, abetted or permitted any illegal act or conduct adverse to health, welfare and safety of the public; - (g) has violated any federal, state or local law; - (h) has performed emergency medical skills beyond the level of preparation for which licensed; - (i) has attempted to impede the work of a duly authorized representative of the Department or the lawful enforcement of any statutory or regulatory provision herein; - (j) has failed to comply with the statutory and regulatory provisions herein. - 14.2 Whenever an action shall be proposed by the Director to deny an application for license, or suspend or revoke a license, the Director shall give the person notice of the particular charge of violation against him/her.
+"Cause" shall include, but not be limited to, the following when proof that a licensee: - (a) is guilty of fraud or deceit in procuring or attempting to procure a license; - (b) is unfit or incompetent by reason of negligence, habits or other cause; - (c) is impaired by the use of alcohol or addicted to drugs; - (d) is mentally incompetent; - (e) is guilty of unprofessional conduct which includes failure to adhere to all the provisions herein, including failure to adhere to the current guidelines and protocols referred to in these regulations and/or failure to maintain standards of EMT practice; - (f) has aided, abetted or permitted any illegal act or conduct adverse to health, welfare and safety of the public; - (g) has violated any federal, state or local law; - (h) has performed emergency medical skills beyond the level of preparation for which licensed; - (i) has attempted to impede the work of a duly authorized representative of the Department or the lawful enforcement of any statutory or regulatory provision contained in these Regulations; - (j) has failed to comply with the statutory and regulatory provisions contained in these Regulations. - 14.2 Whenever an action shall be proposed by the Director to deny an application for license, or suspend or revoke a license, the Director shall give the person notice of the particular charge of violation against him/her.
 In the case of a deficiency or deficiencies which may be corrected by action on the part of the licensee, the Director shall afford the licensee the opportunity to make said corrections.
-If the licensee fails to correct the deficiencies charged against him/her or fails to comply with the Act or the rules and regulations thereof, to the satisfaction of the Director within a reasonable time, the Director, shall notify the licensee of the charges against him/her and the time and place of the hearing which shall be set within a reasonable time period. - 14.3 Appeal from a decision of the Director may be taken pursuant to the provisions of Chapter 42-35 of the General Laws of Rhode Island, as amended, and the rules governing practices and procedures of section 16.0 herein.
+If the licensee fails to correct the deficiencies charged against him/her or fails to comply with the Act or these Regulations, to the satisfaction of the Director within a reasonable time, the Director, shall notify the licensee of the charges against him/her and the time and place of the hearing which shall be set within a reasonable time period. - 14.3 Appeal from a decision of the Director may be taken pursuant to the provisions of RIGL Chapter 42-35 and the rules governing practices and procedures contained in §16.0 of these Regulations.